mariogc55/mp3_Android_apk/README.md

 ### //--WORK IN PROGRESS--//

+#### The code is not fully in github, and the code that is in github is only for showing advancements, the app will be published the right way when its finish

 ##### i have been testing the apk for a while, and still thiking how to make the cassette selection menu right.

 #### Working on: